- Beach Vibes

 Anti-Chafe glide to prevent heat rash

 Thigh rub is real!!
-I’ve tried both BodyGlide’s and Gold Bond’s, and I’m perfectly happy with both/either.
+I’ve tried both BodyGlide’s and Gold Bond’s, and I’m perfectly happy with both/either (though tend to use the Gold Bond’s more).
 This works great not only for your inner thighs, but also for under-boob, underarm, feet, and more.

 You’re not always going to want or need to haul your beach bag around.
 I’ve used this cross-body purse for years and it always does exactly what I need it to do.
 It packs flat, so I can throw it in my suitcase and then pull it out as needed.
 It’s super roomy, water-resistant, cleans up easily, and the strap is really comfy.
 I’ve taken it hiking, all around cities, to the beach—literally everywhere.